Learn about our Career Fairs

 The primary goal of ProFair is to connect students and alumni from both Augustana College and St. Ambrose University with prospective employers (local and national) and potential internship opportunities.

 Between 200-300 students attend the ProFair.
 Please plan your materials accordingly.
-To have your organization added to the invitation list, contact the Career Center at 563-333-6339.
+To add your organization to the invitation list, contact the Career Center at 563-333-6339.

 Cost: Students attend free; $200 for corporate/for-profit businesses; $50 for not-for-profit entities.